grantjr1842/delayed-streams-modeling/client/rust/stt-rs/SYSTEM_DESIGN.md

   - Maintains last pending `Word` until `EndWord` arrives
   - Builds utterances

+Current implementation notes:

+- The client spawns a send loop plus a keepalive loop; recv decoding runs in a spawned task and feeds an internal channel that `SttEventStream` consumes.

 ### Backpressure & drop policy

 A bounded audio queue is mandatory.
 Recommended behavior: